usnews/brightspot-cms/docs/documentation/guides.md

 **Step One: Create an Image Object**

 A gallery will most likely contain a collection of images.
 Start by creating this Image object.
 Extend the parent Content class and add some properties to be included on the object.
-It must include a Dari `StorageItem` class, to upload the image file to your default storage mechanism:
+It must include a Dari `StorageItem` class, to upload the image file to the default storage mechanism:

 	public class Image extends Content {